 WHEN: Friday 24 March, 2:30pm – 3:30pm

-Join feminist filmmaker, poet and Creative Director of Bridge for Asylum Seekers Foundation Saba Vasefi in conversation with WOW Shorts curator Louise Malcolm (Festival Director, tilde: Melbourne Trans and Gender Diverse Film Festival) as they discuss women in film and Vasefi’s short film Beyond My Father’s Shadow, the story of Edith Cowan, Australia’s first female parliamentarian.
+Join feminist filmmaker and activist Saba Vasefi in conversation with WOW Shorts curator Louise Malcolm (Festival Director of tilde: Melbourne Trans and Gender Diverse Film Festival) as they discuss Vasefi’s short film Beyond My Father’s Shadow, the story of Edith Cowan, Australia’s first female parliamentarian.

 Women, Art and Politics Showcase